flightaware/swift-tcl/README.md

 ## Overview

-This is the tcl-swift-bridge, a bridge between Tcl and Swift
+This is Swift Tcl, a bridge between Tcl and Swift

-It defines a TclInterp class in Swift that provides methods for creating and managing Tcl interpreters, executing Tcl code in them, etc.
+Swift Tcl defines a TclInterp class in Swift that provides methods for creating and managing Tcl interpreters, executing Tcl code in them, etc.

 It also defines a TclObj class that can convert between Swift data types such as Int, Double, String, Swift Arrays, Sets, and Dictionaries and Tcl object representations of equivalent types.

+New Tcl commands can be written in Swift and are far more compact and generally simpler than their counterparts in C.

 Real work can be done with the Tcl interpeter without using TclObj objects at all.